aleen42/PersonalWiki/Programming/JavaScript/data_structure/sets/sets.md

 ## Sets [Back](./../data_structure.md)

-A set is a collection of unique elements, in which elements are also called members.
+A set is a collection of unique elements, in which elements are also called **members**.